CERG-C/CERG-C/docs/Teaching/CERG/Tephra/Hazard_tephra_exercise.md

 !!! question "Question 1: Wind conditions"

     1. Visualize these wind patterns in the context of a hazard assessment.
-What is the main wind direction?
+What is the main wind direction **below 5 km**?
-    2. Can you observe a **seasonality** in wind patterns?
+    2. Can you observe a **variability** in wind patterns as a function of the month?
+If yes, is it gradual or do you observe two distinct wind regimes?

     <!-- 2.
 How does the mean wind direction vary with height?
 How is that affecting eruptions of different sizes? (&rarr; refer to the note about *VEI and plume heights* above). -->
     <!-- 3.
 Do you notice any seasonality?
 If yes, identify during what months it happens. -->